Policies Unlawful Sexual Misconduct Policies and Procedures

 Appeal Criteria

-The appeal is not a rehearing of the original case and the role of the Appeal Officer(s) is not to substitute his or her own judgment for the judgment of the Hearing Panel.
-The role of the Appeal Officer(s) is to determine whether a new decision should be considered due to a procedural error, the availability of new information, or conflict of interest or bias.
+The appeal is not a rehearing of the original case, and the role of the appeal officer(s) is not to substitute his or her own judgment for the judgment of the decision maker(s).
+The role of the appeal officer(s) is to determine whether a new decision should be considered due to a procedural error, the availability of new information, or conflict of interest or bias.
 Therefore, an appeal must be based on one or more of the following grounds:

-• A process or procedural error was made that was significantly prejudicial to the result of the proceedings as it affects the appealing party.
+• A process or procedural error was made that was significantly prejudicial to the result of the grievance procedures as it affects the appealing party.

-• The sanctions imposed are so severe — considering the nature of the violation, complainant or respondent attitude, previous inappropriate conduct, impact of the respondent’s or complainant's behavior on the community and other specific circumstances — that they demonstrate an abuse of discretion by the decision making body.
-(Note: a complainant reporting party may use the same grounds to appeal that sanctions imposed are not severe enough.)
+• The sanctions imposed are so severe — considering the nature of the violation, complainant or respondent attitude, previous inappropriate conduct, impact of the respondent’s or complainant's behavior on the community and other specific circumstances — that they demonstrate an abuse of discretion by the decision maker(s).
+(Note: A complainant reporting party may use the same grounds to appeal that sanctions imposed are not severe enough.)

-• The Title IX Coordinator, investigator or Hearing Panel Member had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that significantly affected the outcome of the matter.
+• The Title IX Coordinator, investigator, Title IX Deputy, decision maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that significantly affected the outcome of the matter.

 During the appeal process, the Title IX Coordinator may choose to set aside sanctions as appropriate.
 If the Title IX Coordinator decides to set aside any sanctions during the appeal process, the Title IX Coordinator will inform both the complainant and the respondent.